 - Repeat steps 6-7 until when you stretching your drum head, it no longer de-tunes…or at least until the de-tuning is very little.

 - I like to tune my batter head (and resonate head) to the lowest possible full tone pitch.
 For Resonate heads, that usually means just barely above finger tight, and for the batter head that is usually somewhere above the resonate head.

 - Find the sweet spot on your drum.
 This may mean that you spend 30 minutes or an hour going up in pitch and going down in pitch in very slight increments, noticing how it changes the sound of your drums.
 Use your ear to find that sweet spot.
 For this, you don’t necessarily need to tune ALL the drums lugs for each round of tuning.
-Try just loosening 1 or 2 lugs, and hit the drum to see how it effects the pitch.
+Try just loosening 1 or 2 lugs, and hit the drum to see how it affects the pitch.
 Some drummers think they need to turn the drum key 1/4 a turn on ALL of the drum lugs if they do it to one, but that is a myth.

 I hope that helps you with tom drums.
-I’ll be working on getting some videos made of my tuning process, and I’ll also be posting drum tuning how to articles for tuning your bass drum, and tuning your snare drum.
+I’ll be working on getting some videos made of my tuning process, and I’ll also be posting drum tuning how-to articles for tuning your bass drum and tuning your snare drum.
 Stay tuned!